Agoric/documentation/main/guides/getting-started/README.md

 ## Starting a Local Agoric Blockchain

-Now go ahead and start a local Agoric blockchain using the `yarn start` command.
+Now go ahead and start a local Agoric blockchain using the `yarn start:docker` command.
 Note: This container is several gigabytes in size and may take a few minutes to download.

 ```sh
 yarn start:docker